 You can rest assured that it will only be a short period of time before credit card companies and subprime lenders begin to offer you credit cards once again.
 Establishing good and trustworthy credit is absolutely possible after filing for divorce if an individual is careful and takes the appropriate steps toward creating a stable financial future.
 Your financial life does not have to end after bankruptcy, and we highly encourage individuals who have filed for bankruptcy to attend credit counseling classes to learn proactive behaviors to establish good standing with creditors and banks.

-Making a fresh start includes changing your financial habits, and a bankruptcy attorney can assist you in managing your finances and accounts, and rebuilding for the future.
+Making a fresh start includes changing your financial habits, and an Oakland bankruptcy attorney can assist you in managing your finances and accounts, and rebuilding for the future.

 Many people assume that because they can't afford their home mortgages, medical bills, car bills, and other daily expenses, they will never be able to afford the legal expenses involved in hiring an attorney to represent them in a bankruptcy case.
 Fortunately, during the process of liquidating your assets and property, a certain percentage is set aside to pay for things like legal fees, creditor fees, and court costs.
 Simply put, there is no cost difference to your pocketbook whether you enlist legal services or not.

 At The Fuller Law Firm, PC, we believe in our clients.
 We know that our clients simply want relief from financial distress, and we believe that we can address their concerns with our proactive, problem-solving approach to bankruptcy.

 The first steps to bankruptcy require you to act immediately.
 Call us today to schedule your free case evaluation.
 You can speak with our experienced legal team and support staff and determine which legal options are available to you.
 We happily open our office doors to residents of Oakland, Salinas, and San Jose, so call us now.